sportstensor/sn41/README.md

 #### Miner Trading with API
 If you would like to programmatically trade on Almanac, you will need to:
 - Complete all the setup steps defined above
-- Integrate API trading logic into your workflow.
+- Integrate API trading logic into your workflow

 --- ADD INFO ABOUT THE API TRADING LOGIC ---